Seahawks vs Cardinals: How to watch Sunday Night Football

 MORE: NFL announces Seahawks-Cardinals moves to Sunday Night Football

-According to the NFL, changes “were made out of an abundance of caution” and the scheduling change was made so that fans would not be left without a Sunday Night Football game.
+According to the NFL, changes “were made out of an abundance of caution” and so that fans would not be left without a Sunday Night Football game.

 RELATED: Raiders should face serious punishment for latest COVID-19 issues